 Papillon is one of the dog breeds that are prone to follicular dysplasia that eventually results in the loss of hair.

-Hypothyroidism is one of the most common medical conditions that can affect almost all of the dog breeds, including Papillon.
+Hypothyroidism is one of the most common medical conditions that can affect almost all dog breeds, including Papillon.
 This medical condition is known for hair loss in nearly 50 dog breeds.

-This condition starts when the immune system incorrectly targets the hormone cells of the glands and destroy them.
+This condition starts when the immune system incorrectly targets the hormone cells of the glands and destroys them.

-Hypothyroidism will result in weight gain and hair loss in many of the dogs.
-On the plus side, the replacement hormone therapy is beneficial and it does not cost a significant amount.
+Hypothyroidism will result in weight gain and hair loss in many dogs.
+On the plus side, replacement hormone therapy is beneficial and it does not cost a significant amount.